rlite/rlite/README.md

 the Linux TCP/IP stack.

 Available commands:
-* ipcp-create: Create a new IPCP in the system.
+* `ipcp-create`: Create a new IPCP in the system.
-* ipcp-destroy: Destroy an existing IPCP.
+* `ipcp-destroy`: Destroy an existing IPCP.
-* ipcp-config: Configure an IPCP.
+* `ipcp-config`: Configure an IPCP.
-* ipcp-register: Register an N-IPCP into an N-1-DIF.
+* `ipcp-register`: Register an N-IPCP into an N-1-DIF.
-* ipcp-unregister: Unregister an N-IPCP from an N-1-DIF.
+* `ipcp-unregister`: Unregister an N-IPCP from an N-1-DIF.
-* ipcp-enroller-enable: Enable an IPCP to act as enroller for its DIF.
+* `ipcp-enroller-enable`: Enable an IPCP to act as enroller for its DIF.
                         This is needed for the first IPCP of a DIF, that does not enroll to another IPCP.
-* ipcp-enroll: Enroll an N-IPCP into an N-DIF.
+* `ipcp-enroll`: Enroll an N-IPCP into an N-DIF.
-* ipcp-reset: Destroy all the IPCPs of the system.
+* `ipcp-reset`: Destroy all the IPCPs of the system.
-* ipcps-show: Show the list of IPCPs that are currently running in the system.
+* `ipcps-show`: Show the list of IPCPs that are currently running in the system.
-* dif-rib-show: Show the RIB of a DIF running in the system.
+* `dif-rib-show`: Show the RIB of a DIF running in the system.
-* flows-show: Show the allocated N-flows that have a local N-IPCP as one of the endpoints.
+* `flows-show`: Show the allocated N-flows that have a local N-IPCP as one of the endpoints.
-* flows-dump: Show the detailed DTP/DTCP state of a given flow.
+* `flows-dump`: Show the detailed DTP/DTCP state of a given flow.
-* regs-show: Show all the (N+1)names registered to any of the local N-IPCPs.
+* `regs-show`: Show all the (N+1)names registered to any of the local N-IPCPs.
-* dif-policy-mod: Modify a policy for a DIF running in the system.
+* `dif-policy-mod`: Modify a policy for a DIF running in the system.
-* dif-policy-param-mod: Modify a policy parameter for a DIF running in the system.
+* `dif-policy-param-mod`: Modify a policy parameter for a DIF running in the system.

 To show the available commands and the corresponding usage, run